lilinitsy/offloaded-vulkan-tests/README.md

 ```

 In the ``copy_swapchain_image()`` function of ``main.cpp``, this is used.
-So it creates an image (and this runs every frame, so creating the image beforehand is probably going to be one of those micro-optimizations that should be done at some point, and just reuse that image by overwriting the memory each frame instead), transitions it to an appropriate layout to be copyable, and copies the swapchain image to it.
+It creates an image (and this runs every frame, so creating the image beforehand is probably going to be one of those micro-optimizations that should be done at some point, and just reuse that image by overwriting the memory each frame instead), transitions it to an appropriate layout to be copyable, and copies the swapchain image to it.
 The transition setup is important, but the actual copy itself is done with:

 ```cpp